-You are not automatically committing a crime if you don’t receive verbal confirmation at every step of a sexual encounter, but doing so and taking some additional measures may protect you from unfair allegations later.
+You are not automatically committing a crime if you don’t receive a verbal confirmation at every step of a sexual encounter, but doing so and taking some additional measures may protect you from unfair allegations later.
 This is what you should know about consent laws in our state.

 Schedule your free consultation with Law Office of George Gedulin.

-Age of Consent in CA
+What's the Age of Consent in California?

 In the state of California, a minor (someone under the age of 18) cannot legally consent to sexual intercourse with an adult.
 An adult who has sex or engages in any sexual activities with a minor is committing statutory rape, regardless of the minor’s perceived consent.
 Depending on the ages of the individuals and the circumstances, the prosecution may charge a sex crime with a minor as a misdemeanor or a felony.

-Under California law, an individual is only consenting if he or she engages in the activity freely and willingly, and if he or she understands the nature of the act.
+Under California law, an individual is only consenting if he or she engages in the activity freely and willingly and if he or she understands the nature of the act.
 A relationship of any kind does not automatically qualify as consent.

 In California in late 2015, Gov. Jerry Brown approved a requirement (SB 695) for sex education to include a “yes means yes” as the standard for consent.
 Today, schools must use this affirmative consent standard when investigating the validity of sexual crimes claims (SB 967).
 High schools must teach the standard as part of a health graduation requirement.

 The affirmative consent standard is designed to change the way people approach sexual encounters.
-Instead of assuming the other partner is ready for and okay with engaging in any sexual activities, the standard asks that you receive verbal confirmation at some point in the process.
+Instead of assuming the other partner is ready for and okay with engaging in any sexual activities, the standard asks that you receive a verbal confirmation at some point in the process.

 Furthermore, the standard highlights the need for individuals to consider a partner’s ability to give consent.
 After several drinks or doing drugs, many individuals are too impaired to understand the nature of the act.